phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 2. `receive_message`
 3. `sqs_msg.delete`

-Although these requests can be executed in batches up to 10 messages, you will need all of them to consume a message, and even if you are using the [poll](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/Queue.html#poll-instance_method) method with a high `wait_time_seconds` to receive messages, you will probably make some empty requests while looking for new messages.
+Although these requests can be executed in batches up to 10 messages, you will need all of them to consume a message, and even if you are using the [poll](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SQS/Queue.html#poll-instance_method) method with a high `wait_time_seconds`, you will probably make some empty requests while looking for new messages.

 ## SNS to SQS

-Sending the same message to one or more queues using SQS:
+Sending the same message to more than one queue using SQS:

 ```ruby
 msg = order.json